-COLIN D. ROBERTSON says sloppy speaking means sloppy thinking
+A commentator says that sloppy speaking means sloppy thinking

 When I took up computer programming, I realised how important it is for the language to be as simple and clear as possible.
 Any syntactical rule that doesn’t yield a definite benefit is annoying.
 As technology has progressed, using it has become ever simpler; in the 70s you needed to think like a machine in order to control one, but nowadays virtually everyone can do it because computers have been made ‘user-friendly’.
 While this means that a vastly greater number of people can ‘take part’, it also makes redundant the skill and study that used to be required.
 This means that a bad programmer will not even realise that he is inferior to an excellent programmer, since the latter’s skills are no longer necessary or championed.

 A similar thing is happening with language, at least in the Anglosphere, and certainly within Britain, and especially within Scotland.
 Complications that used to denote advanced mastery of English – like might/may – are now virtually forgotten.
 In fact, complications that denote basic mastery of English – fewer/less and simpler/more simply – are increasingly forgotten, and the pedant who bemoans this cast as a Luddite, elitist, arrogant, and so forth.

 When simplifying a programming language, the goal is to make it clearer and easier to use.
 Indeed there are things about English that I think should be simplified – receive and believe, etc. – because they are pointless and only confuse people.
 But that is something which would be done, if at all, by conscious orchestration.